Bear identification program

 A web graphic depicting some of the main physical differences between grizzly bears and black bears

 Black bears, meanwhile, are abundant in the west, northeast and the Blue Mountains in southeast Washington.
-Approximately 25,000 black bears are estimated to occur within Washington.
-They are a game species and are hunted annually.
-In any given year, approximately 29,000 hunters take about 1,300 black bears.
+Based on the latest data, WDFW estimates that there are approximately 22,000 black bears in Washington across all land ownerships.
+This estimate accounts for all ages of black bears, including cubs.
+Black bears are a game species and are hunted annually.

 Grizzly bears are a federally threatened and state-listed endangered species.
 Killing one, either unintentionally or intentionally, can bring extremely costly fines and penalties.
 As with other similar-looking game species such as elk, moose, caribou, mule deer, and white-tailed deer, Washington hunters are responsible for being able to tell the difference between black and grizzly bears.
 This knowledge and skill is especially important in areas where the ranges of these two bear species overlap.